Contents

 The Bohemian crown jewels have never been more secure.

-The precious Czech crown jewels, including the crown of Saint Wenceslas, royal scepter, and coronation cloak, are safely stored inside a chamber in St. Vitus Cathedral.
-In fact, the jewels probably cannot be more secure than they already are.
+The precious Bohemian crown jewels, including the St. Wenceslas crown, royal scepter, and coronation cloak, are safely stored inside a chamber in St. Vitus Cathedral.
+The jewels probably cannot be more secure than they are now.

 Prague Castle Facts

-Did you know that the uniforms of the Prague Castle Guards were created by Oscar-winning designer Theodor Pistek, who worked on the set of 1984's Amadeus?
+The uniforms of Prague Castle Guards were created by Oscar-winning designer Theodor Pistek, who worked on the set of 1984's Amadeus.
 So, go ahead and take pictures with the guards dressed in their traditional uniforms, complete with weapons.

 Prague Castle FactsPrague Castle Facts